Top Refrigerator Fixes You Can Do Yourself

 Regular maintenance can also save you from future headaches.
 Keep the condenser coils clean, check for leaks or blockages, and replace any faulty parts right away.
 These small steps can extend the life of your fridge and keep it running smoothly.

-If you’ve tried these fixes and your fridge still isn’t cooling, it’s time to bring in a certified appliance repair technician.
+If you’ve tried these easy fixes and your fridge still isn’t cooling, it’s time to bring in a certified appliance repair technician.
 They’ll diagnose and fix the issue quickly.
 If you’re located in the Greater Sacramento area, then contact Fix-it Rite!
 We offer refrigerator repair services and can help you with everything from temperature settings to replacing a fan motor.
 Get started today and get your fridge back cooling.